Akv1998/wanderlust/kubernetes/README.md

 ![all deployments and services](https://github.com/DevMadhup/wanderlust/blob/devops/kubernetes/assets/all-deps.png)

 18) Check logs for all the pods :
-> Note: This is mandatory to ensure all pods and services are connected or not
+> Note: This is mandatory to ensure all pods and services are connected or not, if not then recreate deployments
 ```bash
 kubectl logs <pod-name>
 ```